JakeJP/jCryption.NET/README.md

 jCryption.NET is a server side implementation for ASP.NET and jQuery client side form data encryption library **jCryption**.

-jCryption was originally created by http://www.jcryption.org/
+jCryption was originally created by Daniel Griesser http://www.jcryption.org/

 jCryption provides an easy way to encrypt form data posted to an unsecure server through HTTP.